EiffelStudio-research/Eiffel-P2P/README.md

 	success := get_registered_users

-If success is true then you'll find the registeres users in:
+If success is true then you'll find the registered users in:

 	array := registered_users

 Choose the client a_peer to connect to from the array list.

 3.4) Connect to another client
-Assuming you want to connect to a_peer choosed in 3.3), you have to enter:
+Assuming you want to connect to a_peer selected in 3.3), you have to enter:

-	success := man.connect(a_peer)
+	success := man.connect (a_peer)

 If connect returns true, then you are successfully connected to the remote client.

-IMPORTANT: The client on the other side, has to do this quite at the same time (10 sec), in order to successfuly connect to each other.
+IMPORTANT: The client on the other side, has to do this quite at the same time (10 sec), in order to successfully connect to each other.
 This is because of the UDP_hole Punch.
-This is left to the USER to garantue this.
+This is left to the USER to guarantee this.

 3.5) Sending/Receiving stuff
 Now you're able to send stuff through the internet.
 To send stuff use:

 	man.send(a:STRING)

-You may call the Receive function in a seperate Thread.
+You may call the Receive function in a separate Thread.
 For Receive:

 	a_String := man.receive			// Equal to a_String := man.receive_blocking
 	a_String := man.receive_non_blocking	// Is non blocking, if there is nothing to receive it returns Void